EvernodeXRPL/evernode-host/maintenance-tips.md

 ex:- Due to host machine upgrade.

-Transfer can be done to the same host account or to a completely different host account.

 After the transfer is completed, it needs to do a evernode re-install.(This re-installation won't cost a regular host registration fee.
 It will be a 1Now(EVRs * 10<sup>-8</sup>))

 ## Evernode transfer